MarkPflug/Sylvan/docs/Sylvan.Data.Csv.md

 reptetive data.
 By default, repeated values will be returned as a new, duplicated string.
 However, it is possible to provide a function which allows de-duplicating strings.
 The `Sylvan.Data.Csv` library doesn't include an implementation, but `Sylvan.Common` library provides one via the `StringPool` class.
-This implementation is faster and requires fewer allocations than de-duping using a `HashSet\<string\>` after the fact
+This implementation is faster and requires fewer allocations than de-duping using a `HashSet\<string\>` after the fact.

 ## Limitations